miloradova95/CCL3/README.md

 Reason: Users may unknowingly press the Submit button without selecting options, leading to confusion or errors.

 Improvements: Submit & Clear Button
-Adding a Submit button at the bottom of the filter popup, ensuring it can only be pressed after at least one filter option is selected.
+- Adding a Submit button at the bottom of the filter pop-up, ensuring it can only be pressed after at least one filter option is selected.
-Including a Clear button to allow users to reset all selected filters easily.
+- Including a Clear button to allow users to reset all selected filters easily.
-Adjusting the age filter so that users can leave it blank if they don’t want to filter by age.
+- Adjusting the age filter so that users can leave it blank if they don’t want to filter by age.

-**6. Recognition Rather Than Recall:**
+### 6. Recognition Rather Than Recall:

 The navigation icons menu is consistently visible at the bottom of the page, ensuring users can easily access key features without needing to remember their location.
 Additionally, the heart icons on character images clearly indicate whether a character has been favorited, eliminating the need for users to click on the character image to see if they hearted them on the details page or navigate to the favorites page to confirm their selection.